yusefnapora/pixelbook-linux/README.md

 unless you wiggle the cursor when the system is booting.
 If your mouse cursor isn't working in the installer (or in the stock Ubuntu install afterward), try rebooting and continuously moving your finger around on the trackpad while the system starts.

+Your screen might come up upside down.
+This is due to auto screen rotation.
+You can rotate your machine upside down, then click triangle at top right, and click the button with lock sign inside rotating arrows.
+This will "lock screen rotation" so it will stay in the correct direction.

 Now you can go ahead and install Ubuntu using the standard method.
 The installer defaults should all work fine, although I recommend encrypting your disk, or at least enabling LVM for volume management.